noobaa/noobaa-core/docs/non_containerized_NSFS.md

 Non containerized NSFS certificates/ directory location will be under the config_root path.
 The certificates/ directory should contain SSL files tls.key and tls.crt.
 System will use a cert from this dir to create a valid HTTPS connection.
 If cert is missing in this dir a self-signed SSL certificate will be generated.
 Make sure the path to certificates/ directory is valid before running nsfs command, If the path is invalid then cert flow will fail.

+Non containerized NSFS restrict insecure HTTP connections when `allow_http` is set to false in cofig.json.
+This is not the default behaviour.

+## Monitoring

+Prometheus metrics port can be passed through the argument `--metrics_port` while executing the nsfs command.
+NSFS state and output metrics can be fetched from URL `http:{host}:{metrics_port}/metrics/nsfs_stats`.

 ## Log and Logrotate
 Noobaa logs are configured using rsyslog and logrotate.
 RPM will configure rsyslog and logrotate if both are already running.